drewkhoury/docker-datacenter/EXTRAS.md

 ## DTR Notes

-Once you've done a `vagrant up`, DTR will be available on docker1 over https/443.
+Once you've done a `vagrant up`, DTR will be available on [https://docker1](https://docker1).
 It requires some configuration before you can use it.
 It also needs integration with UCP (which is a manual process).

 ### Apply some basic settings

-- In settings>general :: Set Domain Name
+- In settings>general :: Set Domain Name (docker1)
-- In settings>licnese :: Apply Licence (same as UCP)
+- In settings>licnese :: Apply Licence (docker_subscription.lic)
 - In settings>auth    :: Choose 'managed' and create an admin account e.g admin/adminadmin.

 ### Create a repo to hold an image